Albert Einstein: Childhood, youth and education

-At the age of 13, when he had become more seriously interested in philosophy (and music), Einstein was introduced to Kant's Critique of Pure Reason.
-Kant became his favorite philosopher, his tutor stating: "At the time he was still a child, only thirteen years old, yet Kant's works, incomprehensible to ordinary mortals, seemed to be clear to him."
+At thirteen, when his range of enthusiasms had broadened to include music and philosophy, Talmud introduced Einstein to Kant's Critique of Pure Reason.
+Kant became his favorite philosopher; according to Talmud, "At the time he was still a child, only thirteen years old, yet Kant's works, incomprehensible to ordinary mortals, seemed to be clear to him."

-In 1895, at the age of 16, Einstein took the entrance examinations for the Swiss Federal polytechnic school in Zürich (later the Eidgenössische Technische Hochschule, ETH).
-He failed to reach the required standard in the general part of the examination, but obtained exceptional grades in physics and mathematics.
-On the advice of the principal of the polytechnic school, he attended the Argovian cantonal school (gymnasium) in Aarau, Switzerland, in 1895 and 1896 to complete his secondary schooling.
-While lodging with the family of Jost Winteler, he fell in love with Winteler's daughter, Marie.
-Einstein's sister Maja later married Winteler's son Paul.
-In January 1896, with his father's approval, Einstein renounced his citizenship in the German Kingdom of Württemberg to avoid military service.
-In September 1896 he passed the Swiss Matura with mostly good grades, including a top grade of 6 in physics and mathematical subjects, on a scale of 1–6.
-At 17, he enrolled in the four-year mathematics and physics teaching diploma program at the Federal polytechnic school.
-Marie Winteler, who was a year older, moved to Olsberg, Switzerland, for a teaching post.
+In 1895, at the age of sixteen, Einstein sat the entrance examination for the federal polytechnic school (later the Eidgenössische Technische Hochschule, ETH) in Zurich, Switzerland.
+He failed to reach the required standard in the general part of the test, but performed with distinction in physics and mathematics.
+On the advice of the polytechnic's principal, he completed his secondary education at the Argovian cantonal school (a gymnasium) in Aarau, Switzerland, graduating in 1896.
+While lodging in Aarau with the family of Jost Winteler, he fell in love with Winteler's daughter, Marie.
+(His sister, Maja, later married Winteler's son Paul.)

-Einstein's future wife, a 20-year-old Serbian named Mileva Marić, also enrolled at the polytechnic school that year.
-She was the only woman among the six students in the mathematics and physics section of the teaching diploma course.
-Over the next few years, Einstein's and Marić's friendship developed into a romance, and they spent countless hours debating and reading books together on extra-curricular physics in which they were both interested.
-Einstein wrote in his letters to Marić that he preferred studying alongside her.
-In 1900, Einstein passed the exams in Maths and Physics and was awarded a Federal teaching diploma.
-There is eyewitness evidence and several letters over many years that indicate Marić might have collaborated with Einstein prior to his landmark 1905 papers, known as the Annus Mirabilis papers, and that they developed some of the concepts together during their studies, although some historians of physics who have studied the issue disagree that she made any substantive contributions.
+In January 1896, with his father's approval, Einstein renounced his citizenship of the German Kingdom of Württemberg in order to avoid conscription into military service.
+The Matura (graduation for the successful completion of higher secondary schooling), awarded to him in September 1896, acknowledged him to have performed well across most of the curriculum, allotting him a top grade of 6 for history, physics, algebra, geometry, and descriptive geometry.
+At seventeen, he enrolled in the four-year mathematics and physics teaching diploma program at the federal polytechnic school.
+He befriended fellow student Marcel Grossmann, who would help him there to get by despite his loose study habits, and later to mathematically underpin his revolutionary insights into physics.
+Marie Winteler, a year older than him, took up a teaching post in Olsberg, Switzerland.

+The five other polytechnic school freshmen following the same course as Einstein included just one woman, a twenty year old Serbian, Mileva Marić.
+Over the next few years, the pair spent many hours discussing their shared interests and learning about topics in physics that the polytechnic school's lectures did not cover.
+In his letters to Marić, Einstein confessed that exploring science with her by his side was much more enjoyable than reading a textbook in solitude.
+Eventually the two students became not only friends but also lovers.

+Historians of physics are divided on the question of the extent to which Marić contributed to the insights of Einstein's annus mirabilis publications.
+There is at least some evidence that he was influenced by her scientific ideas, but there are scholars who doubt whether her impact on his thought was of any great significance at all.